isabella232/mobile-services.pt-BR/help/ios/configuration/json-config/json-config.md

    >[!IMPORTANT]
    >
-   >Essa variável é exigida pelo Analytics.
+   >This variable is required by Analytics.

    * Versão mínima do SDK: 4.0